OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '*   **With other companies and entities, to**:
 ' + '

-' + '*   Respond to 911 calls and other emergencies or exigencies;
+' + '*   Respond to 911 requests and other emergencies or exigencies;
 ' + '*   Comply with court orders and other legal process.
 ' + '*   Assist with identity verification, and preventing fraud and identity theft;
 ' + '*   Enforce our agreements and property rights. and